-Used for hundreds of years as an herbal remedy, stinging nettle is best known for its ability to ease pain in the muscles and joints caused by arthritis and gout.
+Used for hundreds of years as an herbal medicine/remedy, stinging nettle is best known for its ability to ease pain in the muscles and joints caused by arthritis and gout.

 - Stinging nettle is used as a diuretic and laxative.
 Various extracts of stinging nettle have shown to be effective in treating diarrhea and urinary disorders, as well as prostate diseases.
 Studies show benefits in benign prostatic hyperplasia when treated with stinging nettle.

 - Used directly on the hair, stinging nettle is thought to add shine, and prevent oily hair and dandruff.
 It is also believed to be effective in treating or preventing baldness, as well as getting rid of head lice.

 - Stinging nettle has shown promise in reducing sneezing and itching as results from hay fever.
 This use as an herbal medicine/remedy for hayfever is successful due to the nettles ability to reduce the body’s production of histamines in relation to the allergen.

 - Used as a medicinal herb to treat respiratory issues such as asthma, bronchitis, sinusitis and allergies.
 Stinging nettle is thought to be an effective histamine blocker as well as an inflammation reducer, and it has been used to treat allergic rhinitis without the side effects of popular allergy medications.